Home / Keptn v1 Docs / Installation / Multi-cluster setup

 To operate Keptn in a multi-cluster setup, you need obviously at least two Kubernetes clusters:

 To create a Kubernetes cluster, please follow the instructions here.

 The Control Plane of Keptn is responsible for orchestrating your processes for continuous delivery or automated operations.

-Before starting the installation, make yourself familiar with the ways of exposing Keptn as explained here.
-Then come back and continue installing Keptn control plane.
+Before starting the installation, familiarize yourself with the ways of exposing Keptn as explained in Choose access options.
+Then come back and continue installing the Keptn control plane.

 To install the control plane, execute

 helm install with the option you chose for exposing Keptn: